The Best Flame Light Bulb: 2023 Buyers Guide

-Flame effect bulbs, as with any light, come in a variety of socket sizes.
+Flame effect light bulbs, as with any light, come in a variety of socket sizes.
 Being what they are, targeting the smaller E12/E14 “candle bulb” form factor makes sense, but it does mean that the bulb you are considering may not fit your situation, so keep an eye on that.

-Some of these bulbs, especially the cheaper ones, only come in E26 sizes and can look quite bulky.
+Some of these bulbs, especially the cheaper ones, only come in E27 sizes and can look quite bulky.
 Often these have a canister shape rather than a more typical light bulb look.
 This isn’t necessarily a bad thing though, as the form factor allows for a more realistic flame effect than constraining it to the limited space of a typical bulb.

 If you’re going to have the bulb visible rather than contained within a light fixture you may want to go with a bigger size for a more convincing flame look rather than just a flame-like flickering effect.

-How bright are LED flame bulbs?
+How bright are LED flame light bulbs?

-LED Flame effect bulbs will typically be dimmer than a typical light bulb.
+Most flame light bulbs will typically be dimmer than a typical light bulb.
 This is mostly due to the fact that the animation requires variable brightness to be convincing, and a super bright effect would look out of place.

 Do you want flame all the time?

-If you want to use the flame effect as a general rule, you’d want to look for a bulb that goes into flame mode as soon as it’s turned on, and maybe not having any other mode is fine.
+If you want to use the flame effect as a general rule, you’d want to look for a flame bulb that goes into flame mode as soon as it’s turned on, and maybe not having any other mode is fine.

 Does the flame effect work upside down?

 For a realistic effect we expect flames to go upwards as in nature.
-Most bulbs will be programmed to create an effect that starts from the socket and goes towards their tip.
+Most LED bulbs will be programmed to create an effect that starts from the socket and goes towards their tip.
 But what if you have a fixture that has the socket at the top?

-The LIFX Candle Color is the only smart option for flame bulbs right now, but even if you aren’t after smart home integration, it offers something truly unique; multiple simultaneous colors.
+The LIFX Candle Color is the only smart option for flame light bulbs right now, but even if you aren’t after smart home integration, it offers something truly unique, multiple simultaneous colors.
 This bulb has 26 separate color zones which allow it to output distinct colors from each and blend them together seamlessly.

 Using the LIFX app you can choose various animated effects, such as flame, spooky, candle and so forth and either use preset color palettes or make your own.
 You can do this by ‘painting’ colors onto a picture of the bulb, and in so doing can get about 8 different colors at once that will then be used with the chosen animation.

-It’s recommended to install the bulb in a frosted light fixture for best effect as that helps disguise the artificial nature of the flame effect and makes it look all the more natural, but even without that it’s still quite convincing as you can somewhat see in the video (the high exposure of the camera is blowing out the effect a bit).
+It’s recommended to install the light bulb in a frosted light fixture for best effect as that helps disguise the artificial nature of the LED flame effect and makes it look all the more natural, but even without that it’s still quite convincing as you can somewhat see in the video (the high exposure of the camera is blowing out the effect a bit).

 The internal battery is charged via USB, which takes about 4 hours.
 This should give you about 20 hours of use from the 2000mAh battery.
 It’s also IP44 rated.
 That means splash resistant, so it can be used outdoors in anything up to a light rain.

-The lamp is not large, only 5 inches in height, so it can be temporarily inserted into a lamp or fixture if required.
+This LED flame lamp is not large, only 5 inches in height, so it can be temporarily inserted into a lamp or fixture if required.
 I’ve even seen one placed under some logs to create the impression of a lit fireplace.

 The Wrap Up

-LED Flame effect bulbs and lamps offer a unique take on typical light fittings.
+LED flame light bulbs and lamps offer a unique take on typical light fittings.
 The flame effect can be quite convincing with the better models, and provides a cheap, safe way to add that warm ambiance to any situation.